 - Click on the Archive | Archive Search menu item The search screen is displayed:

 You can use parenthesis to group search terms.
-For example, (HUD OR Fannie OR Freddie OR FHA) AND (price OR fee OR cost) would return "HUD cost" "Fannie price" "FHA fee" etc. We recommend that you avoid including quotation marks when searching for terms, as this will likely result in poor search results.
+For example, (HUD OR Fay OR Freddie OR FHA) AND (price OR fee OR cost) would return "HUD cost" "Fay" "FHA fee" etc. We recommend you avoid including quotation marks when searching for terms, as this will likely result in poor search results.

 Field Name Description Search Text